-The CEO’s key responsibilities are:
+The key responsibilities of Sam Moody (CEO) are:

 – all executive management matters affecting the company

-– implementing the decisions of the board and its committees and delivering against the agreed strategy and objectives
+– implementing the decisions of the Board and its committees and delivering against the agreed strategy and objectives

 – management of all staff matters below Board level

 – maintaining a dialogue with the Chairman on the key issues facing the Group

 – ensuring that the management team provides reports to the Board which contain accurate, timely and clear information